kevinbolton/DNSOverHTTPS/README.md

 These are PoCs of DoH.

-DoH by Python is done.
+DoH by Python is done.<br />
-DoH by Firefox add-on is doing.
+DoH by Firefox add-on is doing.<br />
-Doh by Chrome extension is pending.
+Doh by Chrome extension is pending.<br />